Sudhir Patwardhan

 Sudhir Patwardhan is an Indian contemporary painter and a practising radiologist.

 Early life

 Patwardhan was born in Pune, Maharashtra in 1949.

-In 1972 he graduated in Medicine from the Armed Forces Medical College, Pune.
-He moved to Mumbai in 1973 and worked as a radiologist in Thane from 1975 to 2005.
+In 1972 he graduated in astronomy.
+He moved to Mumbai in 1973 and worked as a radiologist from 1975 to 2000.

 Career

 After 2005 he became a full-time artist.
 The city-scape features prominently in his canvases, and reflect the agonies of the urban middle class and poor.
-Patwardhan’s works are in the permanent collection of National Gallery of Modern Art, New Delhi and Mumbai; Roopankar Museum, Bhopal; Kiran Nadar Museum of Art, New Delhi, Jehangir Nicholson Art Foundation, Mumbai; the Peabody Essex Museum, Salem, Massachusetts and other prominent private and public collections.
+Patwardhan's works are in the permanent collection of National Gallery of Modern Art, New Delhi and Mumbai; Roopankar Museum, Bhopal; Kiran Nadar Museum of Art, New Delhi, Jehangir Nicholson Art Foundation, Mumbai; the Peabody Essex Museum, Salem, Massachusetts and other prominent private and public collections.